 Here are happy-looking people expressing, disguising and revealing something about themselves and about their times through play-acting in fancy dress.
 Every cultural moment has it’s own prejudices and blind spots.

 The Discerning Eye exhibtion, at The Mall Galleries, London, continues until 24th November.

 I’ve noticed that whenever I have exhibitions, I tend to experience a slump in mood soon after the exhibition is over.
 I’m not talking here of actual Depression.
 But it’s a definite low mood.

-I’ve just taken down my ‘Margate NOW 2019’ solo show at Gordon House.
-It was called “Displaced Portraits” and it consisted of thirty-three drawing, most of which were silverpoint drawings.
+I’ve just brought my ‘Margate NOW 2019’ solo show to an end.
+It was called “Displaced Portraits” and it consisted of thirty-three drawing, most of which were silverpoint drawings (see previous posts).
 The response to them was overwhelmingly positive.
-I really could not have asked for a more interesting and encouraging mix of comments from the people who saw the work .People were really spending time to look at the drawings and to think about them.
+I really could not have asked for a more interesting and encouraging mix of comments from the people who saw the work.
+Best of all was the fact that people were really spending time to look at the drawings and to think about them.
+But despite all the positive feedback and conversations I’m left feeling stuck in the doldrums.
 It’s going to take me a while to process the whole experience.

 Here are some images from the show.
 I’ll try and find the time to write about the work sometime soon.
 For now, you might like to pop over to my YouTube channel to see some short videos of the exhibition and also my Instagram account.

 Thank you, Eddie and Lucy for allowing me to have my exhibition in your place!

 The Margate Now 2019 art festival continues through to January and runs alongside Turner Contemporary’s showing of this year’s Turner Prize.

 My ‘Margate Now’ festival exhibition is installed at Gordon House in Margate.
 It consists of thirty-three small, mostly silverpoint, drawings.